spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 published: false
 ---

-Using the React Context API today, I [made a snippet] to scaffold out a component for it.
+Using the React Context API the other day, I [made a snippet] to scaffold out a component for it.

 Here is a great explanation of [how to use it] from [@leighchalliday], thank you Leigh 🙏 It's a great use case which helped me understand